 Talk about a dog-eat-dog competition, the annual Wiener Dog Derby pits some of the area's fastest dachshunds against each other.
-Okay that may be a bit of an exaggeration.
+Ok, that may be a bit of an exaggeration.
 It's clearly more fun than competition, but the derby in Soulard Market Park is always one of the most popular events of the Soulard Mardi Gras.
 It's happening in 2018 on at 2 p.m. on Feb.
 4.